mongodb/leafygreen-ui/docs/decisions/0000-use-adrs.md

 - ✅ Can solicit feedback via comments
 - 🚫 Hard to keep track of documents.
 Google docs tend to get lost/forgotten
 - 🚫 Documents not linked to code in any meaningful way
+- 🚫 Harder to format & highlight code.
+Docs will likely contain a significant amount of code.